 This AFL provides California Department of Public Health's (CDPH's) visitation guidance and recommendations for the above-named facilities, to permit in-person visitation while reducing the risk of COVID-19 transmission.
-These recommendations align with CMS QSO 21-14, issued February 10, 2021.
+These recommendations align with CMS QSO 21-14 (PDF), issued February 10, 2021.

-While CMS and CDPH have focused on protecting clients/residents from COVID-19, CDPH acknowledges the adverse impacts of restrictions on visitation, physical contact, and group activities upon clients/residents' physical, mental, emotional and psychosocial well-being and quality of life during the ongoing COVID-19 pandemic.
+While CMS and CDPH have focused on protecting clients/residents from COVID-19, CDPH acknowledges the adverse impacts of restrictions on visitation, physical contact, and group activities upon clients/residents' physical, mental, emotional, and psychosocial well-being and quality of life during the ongoing COVID-19 pandemic.
 Clients/residents living with an intellectual disability and/or a severe mental illness may find visitor restrictions and other ongoing changes related to COVID-19 confusing or upsetting.
 Additionally, clients/residents may feel socially isolated, leading to increased risk for functional decline, depression, anxiety, and other expressions of distress.
-CDPH is revising the visitation guidance for facilities to expand opportunities for social interaction and improved quality of life.
+CDPH recognizes the importance that visitation and social interaction play in improving resident quality of life.

 General Visitation Guidance